JotaSay/CS226Website/README.md

 A buying and selling website
 What I learned:
-  Creating the front end of a website by incoporating html css & javascript Communicating with the backend rds hosted by aws using JDBC Protecting against sql injections
+  Creating the front end of a website by incoporating html css & javascript How to establish communication with the rds using jdbc Writing sql queries that bring important data for analytics
-Things to be further applied
-  Incorporating more security with passwords and storage